yarnpkg/rfcs/accepted/0000-plug-an-play.md

 * It doesn't have any dependency other than the built-in Node modules - it doesn't even depend on Yarn itself.
 * It exposes an API that can be used to programmatically query resolutions without having to parse the file or to load the full resolver.
 As mentioned, the implementation itself is entirely free as long as both the interface specified in Annex B and the contract listed in Annex C are fulfilled.
 This should leave enough room for experimentation while providing a consistent API that matches the current expectations of most packages.
 * It's an executable script that can act as a resolution daemon that other processes can communicate with through standard input / standard output using the protocol listed in Annex D (based on JSON).
 This makes it suitable for integration with third-party tools not written in Javascript - this allowed us for example [to introduce the `module.resolver` option into Flow](https://github.com/facebook/flow/commit/7b6738bdba7b6a4a5844c079d9dd1ddcf815effb).
 Flow is written in OCaml and cannot use the Javascript API, but thanks to this small bridge, it was only a matter of parsing a few lines of JSON.
 * If loaded as a preloaded module (`node -r ./.pnp.js`), it will inject itself into the Node environment and will transparently cause the `require` function to load files directly from the right location.
+It will also expose the Plug'n'Play API through the `pnpapi` name, that can be required from any package of the dependency tree.
 The current implementation overrides `Module._load`, but Node 10 recently released a new API that we plan to use to register into the resolver.
 * While not guaranteed strictly speaking (should it?), the `.pnp.js` file implemented by Yarn is stable through the use of relative paths.
 It means that the file can be moved from a computer to another and will still work as expected (provided that the cache folder on the new environment is both hot and located in the same path relative to the `.pnp.js` file).
 Through smart uses of the `.yarnrc` argument options, it becomes possible to store both the cache and the `.pnp.js` files together, allowing to skip the installs altogether and making Yarn optional.

-### workspaces & links
+### Workspaces & links

 Yarn supports adding persistent symlinks to your projects through two means: the first one, which we recommend, is to use the workspaces feature in order to create automatic links between your packages.
 The second one, which is a bit older, is to use the `link:` protocol and force Yarn to create a symlink to a location, regardless what's located there.